 On the other hand, players who do not to vaccinate – a decision Monahan previously called, “a personal, individual choice” – and choose to guard against the virus through more traditional means of immune boosting, will be banned from accessing all PGA Tour properties / tournament venues – even outside on the course, or in practice areas, until they provide “their papers,” proving they are virus-free, at every “bubble” checkpoint.

 These non-vaccinated players (which we are now betting will be about zero) will also forfeit the ease of mind that comes with no longer having to worry about test results – including false positives, and the potential loss of income – each and every week.
+There is also no doubt that the PGA Tour and pro-vaccines testers will start making examples of non vaccinated players as these tests are known for delivering false positives.

 According to the memo, the new policy will also apply to PGA Tour personnel, volunteers, officials, and “anyone else at events who is required to be tested.”